 Regardless of which survey template you choose, you’ll be able to use our Branching Logic, which enables you to take users down different paths based on their survey responses; this way you can customize the experience even further.

 Question Piping is also available to move a response from one question to a later question within the same survey.
-This customizes the experience and helps users recall their previous answers.
+This helps users recall their previous answers.

 Lastly, you can send surveys in the language that is most conducive for your global customers with our Multi-Language feature.